 An engineered floor would consist of a timber veneer that is pre-laminated to a backing board.
 The veneer would be between 3-5mm in thickness, and the process would be carried out in a factory, with additional layers added to increase durability.
 This type of floor can be floated on a suitable underlay, or fixed to the substrate for a more solid feel, and although it is much more affordable than solid timber, it still offers the beauty of wood and amazing durability.

 As mentioned above, the cost of an engineered floor would be significantly lower than that of a solid timber covering, and when you consider how realistic an engineered floor looks, it is not surprising that many homeowners opt for the more affordable solution.
+Engineered wood floor also controls temperature and humidity, which is a great benefit.

 Solid Timber Flooring